Trump backs proposed deal to keep TikTok operating in US

 Trump said the new company will be hiring at least 25,000 people and making a $5 billion contribution to a fund dedicated to education for Americans.
 “That’s their contribution that I’ve been asking for,” he said.

-“We are pleased that the proposal by TikTok, Oracle, and Walmart will resolve the security concerns of the U.S. Administration and settle questions around TikTok’s future in the U.S.,” TikTok said in a statement.

-TikTok said both Oracle and Walmart will take part in a financing round before an initial public offering of stock, where they can take up to a 20% cumulative stake in the company.
+TikTok said Oracle and Walmart could acquire up to a cumulative 20% stake in the new company in a financing round to be held before an initial public offering of stock, which Walmart said could happen within the next year.
+Oracle’s stake would be 12.5%, and Walmart’s would be 7.5%, the companies said in separate statements.

 The deal will make Oracle responsible for hosting all TikTok’s U.S. user data and securing computer systems to ensure U.S. national security requirements are satisfied.
-TikTok said it’s also working with Walmart on a “commercial partnership” but gave no other details.

-Oracle said in a separate statement that it would take a 12.5% stake in TikTok Global.
-Representatives for Walmart could not be immediately reached for comment late Saturday.
+Walmart said it will provide its ecommerce, fulfillment, payments and other services to the new company.

+“We are pleased that the proposal by TikTok, Oracle, and Walmart will resolve the security concerns of the U.S. administration and settle questions around TikTok’s future in the U.S.,” TikTok said in a statement.

-Trump has been demanding that the U.S. operations of TikTok, a video app popular with younger people, be sold to a U.S. company or else be shut down.
+Trump has been demanding that the U.S. operations of TikTok be sold to a U.S. company or else be shut down.
 He’s also been targeting WeChat, another Chinese-owned app.
-The dispute over the two apps is the latest flashpoint in the rising tensions between the world’s two largest economies.

-Ttrump said the new company — to be known as TikTok Global — “will have nothing to do with China.”
+The administration contends that the user data collected by the two apps could be shared with the Chinese government.
+On Saturday, Trump said the U.S.-based TikTok “will have nothing to do with China.”
+TikTok says it has 100 million U.S. users.

-Just a day earlier, the U.S. Commerce Department said it would bar TikTok from U.S. app stores as of late Sunday.
+On Friday, the U.S. Commerce Department said it would bar TikTok from U.S. app stores as of late Sunday.
 Further restrictions that would prevent TikTok from accessing essential internet services in the country would go into effect on Nov.
 12. Commerce said Saturday that it will delay the barring of TikTok from U.S. app stores until Sept.
-27 at 11:59 p.m
+27 at 11:59 p.m.

-Commerce is imposing similar restrictions on WeChat, although all of the restrictions on WeChat are set to go into effect Sunday night at 11:59 p.m.
+Commerce is imposing similar restrictions on WeChat, although all of the restrictions on that app are set to go into effect Sunday night at 11:59 p.m.

-Earlier Saturday, WeChat users asked a U.S. judge to block the moves targeting the app, saying they would restrict free speech.
+Earlier Saturday, WeChat users asked a U.S. judge to block the government’s actions, saying they would restrict free speech.
 WeChat is an all-in-one app with instant-messaging, social media and other communication tools.
 The U.S. government argued that it is not restricting free speech because WeChat users still “are free to speak on alternative platforms that do not pose a national security threat.”

+U.S. Magistrate Judge Laurel Beeler asked lawyers for the government and WeChat users whether the prohibitions would cripple WeChat as soon as the clock ticked from Sunday night into Monday morning without a resolution.
+An attorney for the government said they would likely lead to a “degradation” of WeChat over time.

+WeChat has millions of U.S. users who rely on the app to stay in touch and conduct business with people and companies in China and around the world.
+In court filings, the founder of the Mental Health Association for Chinese Communities, who is a U.S. citizen in California, said that the group’s primary tool to reach out and provide services to Chinese Americans is WeChat.

+“Since many of the Chinese community members we serve are not fluent in English, WeChat is the only online tool that they rely on,” Elaine Peng said.

-The aggressive tactics are part of Trump’s latest attempt to counter the influence of China, a rising economic superpower.
+The Trump administration’s aggressive tactics are part of its latest attempt to counter the influence of China, a rising economic superpower.
 Since taking office in 2017, Trump has waged a trade war with China, blocked mergers involving Chinese companies and stifled the business of Chinese firms like Huawei, a maker of phones and telecom equipment.

 China-backed hackers, meanwhile, have been blamed for data breaches of U.S. federal databases and the credit agency Equifax, and the Chinese government strictly limits what U.S. tech companies can do in China.